Exhibition extended until 27th October!

 Getting to the Feria de Madrid

-The Feria de Madrid is a huuuuge exhibition centre, and The Pink Floyd Exhibition takes up just a tiny corner of it.
+The Feria de Madrid is a huuuuge exhibition centre close to the centre of Madrid, and The Pink Floyd Exhibition takes up just a tiny corner of it.
 While we drove there, it is also easy to reach by Metro on the pink line, number 8.

 I have found this handy map that points out exactly where the exhibition is in the Feria.
 It would have been pretty helpful for me had noticed it before we visited, I wasted 10 minutes driving around looking for Pink Floyd Exhibition signs that didn’t exist.